7 Best RV Insurance Companies of October 2024

 How We Chose the Best RV Insurance

-• Customer satisfaction.
-We favored companies that had above-average scores in J.D.
-Power's U.S. Auto Insurance Study.
-We also considered customer feedback from review sites such as the Better Business Bureau (BBB).
+- Customer satisfaction: We favored companies with above-average scores in J.D.
+Power's latest U.S. Auto Insurance Study and considered customer feedback from review sites such as the Better Business Bureau (BBB).

-• Financial strength.
-We considered the financial strength of each insurer as evidenced by their A.M.
-Best rating.
-A.M Best is a credit rating agency that assesses the creditworthiness of insurance companies.
+- Financial strength: We considered each insurer's financial stability, as evidenced by its AM Best financial strength rating (FSR).
+AM Best is a credit rating agency that assesses insurance companies' creditworthiness.